 11. One Strength & One Growth Area

-Everyone shares one strength, quality, or gifting, that helps them in life, at home or at work.
+Everyone shares one strength or quality that helps them in life, at home, or at work.
 Everyone shares one area in their life where they need improvement or help from others.
-The more people risk being vulnerable, the better this activity at bonding a team.
+The more people risk opening up, the better this activity at bonding a team.
+The leader goes first.

 Side Note

-You must create a safe environment for these activities to work.
-Criticism and embarrassing people is never acceptable.
-Never force someone to participate.
-Keep it under 30 minutes no matter the size of the group.
+Create a safe environment for these activities to work.
+It is not acceptable to criticize or embarrass others when they share.
+Don’t pressure someone to participate.
 Stay upbeat, even if others are negative, as most will eventually join the fun.

-Have the courage to try an icebreaker at your next staff meeting, family gathering, business event, or even over a family meal.
+Have the courage to try an icebreaker at your next staff meeting, family gathering, business event, or family meal.

 How to Create a Positive & Productive Work Environment (post) by Adam Gragg